|

 In quantum mechanics, particular importance is given to those operators

-and (1.4.14) reveals that these conserved operators include
+reveals that these conserved operators include the momentum three-vector

 ![]() |